 When you are in the market for a new car, you’re likely considering a few interests.
 And chief among them is confidence that a vehicle has been tested and inspected to ensure that it will get you and your family safely from point A to point B.

 We want that same confidence in testing for PFAS, or per- and polyfluoroalkyl substances, in the wastewater cycle.

-The District is committed to testing for PFAS in our influent (incoming wastewater) and effluent (outgoing reclaimed water).
-However, we also want to ensure we receive high-quality, reproduceable and accurate results.
-To achieve that, we are waiting for the State of Wisconsin to certify analytical labs specifically for testing PFAS in wastewater and biosolids.
+The District is committed to testing for PFAS in our influent (incoming wastewater) and effluent (outgoing reclaimed water) and has engaged with a State of Wisconsin-certified lab to do so.

 But why is certification so important?
 Here are three reasons why the District will only use a state-certified lab.